cristianopimentel/cristianopimentel.github.io/README.md

+#This is the original README.md file form the TEMPLATE I used to build the site.

 #Clean Blog by Start Bootstrap - Jekyll Version

 The official Jekyll version of the Clean Blog theme by [Start Bootstrap](http://startbootstrap.com/).